cacophony-wj/LeS/TROUBLESHOOTING.md

   - [I crash in Project AHO when I complete a certain quest!](#i-crash-in-project-aho-when-i-complete-a-certain-quest)
   - [I can't take two steps in Lucien's final dungeon without freezing or crashing!](#i-cant-take-two-steps-in-luciens-final-dungeon-without-freezing-or-crashing)
 - [For More Information](#for-more-information)

-## DODGE ISN'T WORKING! or I CAN'T SNEAK!

-I see you are not the type of person to read readmes.
-It's addressed at the end of the MCM document, but for dodge and sneak to work properly you must press the G key twice.
-If I knew a way to make this unnecessary, I would.
-Please look at the relevant portions of the other documents for more information.
-And while you're there, try skimming over them all again to make sure you haven't missed something.

 ## Content